AUR31020 Certificate III in Automotive Sales

 Do you love solving problems and want to work with people and all automotive fields?
-An Auto Parts Sales role might be right for you.
+A Customer Servicing (Automotive Sales) role might be right for you.

 You’ll learn how to sell in all areas of the automotive industry including automotive replacement parts and accessories in retail and wholesale outlets and become an expert in the sourcing and supply of parts.